 What is the mean level of RNA particles found in the water per 100,000 inhabitants?

 We saw that the number of infections had been increasing since the beginning of September and peaked in October.
 One would expect the amount of RNA particles in the sewage water to increase with the number of infections.
 In Figure 4, the mean number of RNA particles per 100,000 inhabitants summed over all sewage water installations for every day is plotted.
 The shape of the plot loosely follows the same trend as the plot of the reported infections, but its shape is much less smooth.
-This could be due to the fact that not all treatment plants report the RNA flow every day, and that the number of reporting treatment plants differs per day.
+This could be due to the fact that not all treatment plants report the RNA flow every day, and that the number of reporting treatment plants differs per day and per region.

 What is the relationship between RNA particles and the total number of infections on one given moment?